misslecter/welcome/en.md

 ## Cleaning supplies

-You can find cleaning supplies in the right bottom shelve next to the entrance.
-A foldable bucket is located under the left bottom shelf.
+You can find cleaning supplies in the right bottom cabinet next to the entrance.
+A foldable bucket is located under the left bottom cabinet.

 ## Checking out